 Once you have everything you need to set yourself as a successful DJ, you will need to continue with branding aspects and consider the following options below for your business.
 Not all of the suggestions are a must, but they will definitely help you in your marketing and advertising methods along the way.

-DJs often have a unique logo that appeals to their target audience and helps with the visual aspects of their brand.
+DJs often have a unique logo that appeals to their target and helps with the visual aspects of their brand.
 You can find logo creators on sites like Fiverr that have a very affordable process for those who are new to the DJ world and looking to save money.

-DJs rely on heavy social media presence these days, especially with video-focused networks like Instagram, Facebook, and Youtube.
+DJs rely on a heavy social media presence these days, especially with video-focused networks like Instagram, Facebook, and Youtube.
 You'll want to have an attractive profile set up on these platforms where you have consistent updates posted.
 Tools like Hootsuite allow you to post to multiple social networking platforms all from one spot.

 As a DJ, you should consider creating an email marketing list where you regularly communicate with your fans and clients.
 While social media is the preferred way for many musicians, artists, and DJs to communicate, you will not be able to get as much visibility as you could with email communications with the way that social media timelines are being filtered these days.

-Your story should be shown to your audience through your social media, your website, your email list, and any other forms of communication you try as a DJ.
+Your story should be shown to your audience through your social media, website, email list, and any other forms of communication you try as a DJ.
 You don't want to make the mistake of just posting ads and content without showing how you yourself are an appealing person that stands out from other DJs.
 What makes you unique?
 What makes you relatable?
 Highlight your strengths as an individual and make sure your audience can see that for them to be able to build that connection with you.

-When you're first starting out your marketing and promotion as a DJ, it's best to rely on small, free and consistent methods like the ones I'll mention below.
+When you're starting out your marketing and promotion as a DJ, it's best to rely on small, free and consistent methods like the ones I mention below.
 Once you slowly grow your audience, you can then consider paid advertising methods for your DJ business through platforms like Facebook Ads, Youtube Ads, and Google Ads.

 Search Facebook for DJ groups that are relevant to your niche.
 This is another great place to network with other DJs and find info about potential gigs in your area.
 Even if you aren't able to find gigs, you may be able to get more exposure to your mixes and your overall brand.